-Flowers come in all shapes, sizes and colors.
+Flowers come in all shapes, sizes, and colors.
 The tiny flowers of sweet alyssum are half the size of a pencil eraser, while the blossoms of the tree peony are over 12 inches in diameter.
-Flowers grow on plants no more than a few inches high such as lobelia, or on trees more than 30 feet tall.
-No matter how tiny or grand your landscape there is always room for flowering plants.
+Flowers grow on plants no more than a few inches high, such as lobelia, or on trees more than 30 feet tall.
+No matter how tiny or grand your landscape, there is always room for flowering plants.

 Most vegetables are annuals.
-Vegetables that flower a set fruit include peppers, squash, peas, beans and tomatoes.
-Use these colorful plants in your flower garden as well as annual flowers such as cosmos, marigolds, zinnias, stock, sweet peas and snapdragons.
+Vegetables that flower and set fruit include peppers, squash, peas, beans, and tomatoes.
+Use these colorful plants in your flower garden as well as annual flowers, such as cosmos, phlox, nasturtiums, marigolds, zinnias, stock, sweet peas, and snapdragons.

 Biennials are plants that grow from seed the first year and blossom and die the second year.
 Hollyhocks are an example.
 Parsley is also a biennial, better known as an herb than a flower.
-The flower the second year resembles Queen Anne's lace.
+The flower during the second year resembles Queen Anne's lace.

 Perennials live for several years or longer.
 They go dormant after blooming or when the first frost hits but start growing again in the spring.
-Some perennial flowers, such as lantana, bougainvillea and cannas, are tropical.
-They grow all year long in warm climates.
+Some perennial flowers are tropical, such as lantana, bougainvillea, and cannas.
+They grow year-round in warm climates.

-Bulbs, Corms and Tubers
+Bulbs, Corms, and Tubers

 Bulbs, corms, and tubers are underground plant parts that act as a food-storage structure in certain seed plants.
 Although their are botanical differences between them — for example, true bulbs are constructed in layers while corms are solid — gardeners may refer to all of these as bulb plants.
 Many produce beautiful blossoms and are commonly installed in the flower garden.